caphesuagey/rodingolodin.github.io/content/resume.md

 * Email: [contact@sergeyrodin.com](mailto:contact@sergeyrodin.com)

 ## Work experience

+### Technical writer | Phantom (April 2025 - present) | Remote, Vietnam

+At Phantom, I’m part of the Customer Happiness team, where I focus on making sure users always have clear, accurate, and helpful information at their fingertips.
+My work spans Help Center content, UI writing, user advocacy, and chatbot maintenance.

+#### Highlights

+* Help Center: Restructured and standardized all articles for consistency and clarity, ensuring the same reliable answers appear both online and in chatbot responses.
+* Documentation at launch: Built a process for day-one documentation releases for major product launches like Phantom Perps, Social Feed, and PSOL staking, with proactive updates as features evolve.
+* Style guide: Revived the internal style guide project, expanding it beyond Help Center docs to UI writing and cross-team collaboration.
+* UI copy: Contributed to reviews for major features, making sure in-app wording is intuitive and user-friendly.

+Above all, I’m passionate about making Phantom feel approachable, trustworthy, and easy to use.
+I’m lucky to work with a team that shares that vision.

 ### Senior technical writer | Sky Mavis (Feb 2023 - Nov 2024) | Ho Chi Minh City, Vietnam